andreshungbz/nixconfig/README.md

 sudo nixos-rebuild switch
 ```

-4. Create a `Projects` directory in the home directory and change into it.
+4. Create a `Projects` directory and change into the home directory.

 ```
 mkdir ~/Projects && cd ~/Projects